restpose/restpose/docs/search_json.rst

    which is either a string or and integer (in the range 0..2^64-1), or

  - "range": searches for documents in which a stored value is in a given range.
-   This type is currently available only for "date" field types.
+   This type is currently available only for "date" and "timestamp" field types.

  - "text": searches for a piece of text in a text field.
 The value to search for may be a single string, or an object holding the following parameters:
    - "text": <text to search for.
 If empty or missing, this query will match no results>
    - "op": <The operator to use when searching.
 One of "or", "and", "phrase", "near".
 Default=phrase>
    - "window": <only relevant if op is "phrase" or "near". window size in words; null=length of text.
 Integer or null.
 Default=null>

  - "parse": parses a query, and searches for the query in a text field.
 The value to search for may be a single string, or an object holding the following parameters:
    - "text": <text to search for.
 If empty or missing, this query will match no results>
    - "op": <The default operator to use when searching.
 One of "or", "and".
      Default="and">

+ - "exists": used on the meta field (by default, named `_meta`) to search for documents in which a field exists.
+The value to search must be an array of values, each of which is either a fieldname to search for existence of, or "null" to search for existence of any field.

+ - "nonempty": used on the meta field (by default, named `_meta`) to search for documents in which a field exists and has a non-empty value.
+The value to search must be an array of values, each of which is either a fieldname to search for non-empty values in, or "null" to search for non-empty values in any field.

+ - "empty": used on the meta field (by default, named `_meta`) to search for documents in which a field exists and has an empty value.
+The value to search must be an array of values, each of which is either a fieldname to search for empty values in, or "null" to search for empty values in any field.

+ - "error": used on the meta field (by default, named `_meta`) to search for documents in which a field caused an error when processing.
+The value to search must be an array of values, each of which is either a fieldname to search for error values in, or "null" to search for error values in any field.

 Filtering results from another query